This database provides a catalogue of all living reptile species and

 Who runs the database?

 Editor and curator in charge is Peter Uetz, an associate professor of biology at Virginia Commonwealth University.
 The database software is maintained by Jiri Hosek.
-We don't have permanent staff but a number of volunteers are regular contributors to the database, including Barry Baker, Jirka Schmidt, and a number of Wikipedia authors.
+Photos are managed by Paul Freed, who has also contributed more than 1,100 photos of almost 900 species to the Reptile Database.
+Rocio Aguilar is the Social Media editors and manage the Facebook, Twitter, and Instagram accounts.
+All team members are unpaid and volunteer as they run the database, but the database depends even more on a large number of additional volunteers as regular contributors, including the curation team (who reads scientific papers and extracts the gist of them), as well as Barry Baker, Jirka Schmidt, and a number of Wikipedia authors.
 Although we are not a wiki, contributions are always welcome!
+And we do have a page on Wikipedia!

 A short history of the Reptile Database